dreamix-fmi-course-2024/web-development-with-java-lab/lab05/README.md

 ```

 ## Task 1
-Use your custom logger inside RaveEventManagement.
+Use your custom logger inside RaceEventManagement.

-Example. log data when you enter creation method -> logger.info("createEvent triggered");
+*Example*: log data when you enter creation method -> logger.info("createEvent triggered");

 ## Task 2